sodiboo/niri-flake/README.md

         {
           programs.niri.enable = true;
         }
-        { # These are optional: If you omit them, then you will be using `pkgs.niri` from nixpkgs. nixpkgs.overlays = [ niri.overlays.niri ];
+        { # If you wish to use the unstable version of niri, you can set it like so: nixpkgs.overlays = [ niri.overlays.niri ];
-          programs.niri.package = pkgs.niri-stable;
+          programs.niri.package = pkgs.niri-unstable;
         }
       ];
     };